50 Things to Do in Boston: Ultimate Boston Bucket List (2023)

 Boston Harbor Islands State Park is a New England coastal gem.
 Just one mile from the city center, this oceanic park is a collection of 34 islands and peninsulas that can be accessed by a park ferry.
 But the ocean isn’t the only thing you’ll see amongst these islands; you can also visit one of the historical forts, mainland parks, or the Boston Lighthouse.

-Enjoy coffee and a book at Trident Booksellers & Cafe.
+Have breakfast at Trident Booksellers & Cafe.

 Join the community fun at Harvard Square.